Putting People in their Place: Monocular Regression of 3D People in Depth: Experiments

 \subsection{Ablation Studies}

-\textbf{Bird's-eye-view representation \&\/ BEV w/o WST.} To further verify the effectiveness of BEV's 3D representation, we train it without performing WST on RH and compare it with SOTA methods on AGORA and RH.
-On RH in Tab.~\ref{tab:relative_human}, compared with 3DMPPE~\cite{moon2019camera}, which uses the ground truth bounding boxes to assist the prediction, the depth reasoning accuracy of BEV w/o WST is 4.4\% higher (\textbf{PCDR$^{0.2}$} of all).
-BEV w/o WST also outperforms the 2D representation-based network ROMP~\cite{romp}.
+\textbf{Bird's-eye-view representation \&\/ BEV w/o WST.} To further test the effectiveness of BEV's 3D representation, we train it without performing WST on RH and compare it with SOTA methods on AGORA and RH.
+On RH in Tab.~\ref{tab:relative_human}, compared with CRMH~\cite{jiang2020coherent}, the depth reasoning accuracy of BEV w/o WST is 4.1\% higher (\textbf{PCDR$^{0.2}$} of all).
+BEV w/o WST outperforms the 2D representation-based network ROMP~\cite{romp}.
 These results point to the effectiveness of our 3D representation for dealing with monocular depth ambiguity.
 On AGORA, as shown in Tab.~\ref{tab:agora}, BEV w/o WST significantly outperforms ROMP in all detection metrics.
 Additionally, the strong detection ability of the 3D representation makes BEV w/o WST outperform the SOTA methods~\cite{romp,Kocabas_SPEC_2021,patel2021agora} in terms of NMVE and NMJE.
-Comparing BEV and BEV w/o WST in Tab.~\ref{tab:AGORA_PC} also shows that our gains in high occlusion situations come from the 3D representation.